JonathanDussot/star-wars-quiz/README.md

 - The information I got for my questions mostly came from [buzzfeed](https://www.buzzfeed.com/laurafrustaci/star-wars-trivia)

+- Some concepts and parts of code were taken from a [tutorial by 'Web Dev Simplified'](https://www.youtube.com/watch?v=riDzcEQbX6k) as detailed in my [script.js](script.js).

 ### Media

 - The [3d-space-image.jpg](assets/images/3d-space-image.jpg), was taken from [freepik.com](www.freepik.com) from an author named [@kjpargeter](https://www.freepik.com/author/kjpargeter) to give that outerspace, sci-fi feeling theme to my quiz.